How to spend Easter 2023 in Rome: Easter lunch; Chocolate Eggs and Colombe; Holy Week

 Panificio Bonci

-On April 2nd, Palm Sunday of the Passion of the Lord, the Pope will celebrate the commemoration of the entry of the Lord into Jerusalem and the Holy Mass at 10am.
-On Holy Thursday (April 6), the Chrism Mass will take place at 9.30am and the Mass of the Lord’s Supper will take place at 6pm.
+On April 13th, Palm Sunday of the Passion of the Lord, it will celebrate the commemoration of the entry of the Lord into Jerusalem and the Holy Mass at 10am.
+On Holy Thursday (April 17th), the Chrism Mass will take place at 9.30am.

-One of the most important religious events in Rome is the traditional Via Crucis or “Way of the Cross” led by Pope Francis.
-The procession, which retraces Christ’s way to his crucifixion, will depart from the Colosseum at 9:15pm on April 7th.
-The Rome Via Crucis is attended by thousands of faithful people, that is why the procession is usually very crowded.
-If you are looking for something smaller and more intimate, there are alternatives too.
+One of the most important religious events in Rome is the traditional Via Crucis, or “Way of the Cross,” hopefully led by Pope Francis.
+The procession, which retraces Christ’s path to his crucifixion, will begin at the Colosseum at 9:15 PM on April 18th.
+The Rome Via Crucis draws thousands of faithful, making it a very crowded event.
+If you’re looking for something smaller and more intimate, there are alternative celebrations to consider.

 If you are looking for something smaller and more intimate, there are alternatives too; the night of Good Friday, the small town of Bracciano commemorates the Via Crucis throughout the alleys of its medieval center.
 The town, located only 40 minutes north of Rome, will host a religious reenactment composed of more than 150 performers.
 Every year, the actors’ old traditional costumes and Bracciano’s enchanting medieval atmosphere attract people from all over Italy.
 The procession of Good Friday is also celebrated in many neighboring towns such as Albano Laziale, Castel Madama, and Nerola.